Tharusha-dev/CourierServiceApp/README.md

 ## P.S.

 Secret keys for JWT are hardcoded and obviously needs to be more secure than "mySecretKey" in a production version.

-## User stories
-1. Users should be able to send packages between themselves without entering the address and name all the time.
-A user should be able to use another users username and send a package to them.
-2. Social login : Google and facebook etc login should be implemented.
-3. Delivery location tracking/notification : When the package is in delivering status, users should see a live map of the delivery driver during the delivery.
-This can be enhanced with notification when package is near, and when package arrived
-4. Payments : Need to implement a payment gateway and a way to estimate payments for shipping as well.
-5. Customer service : A way for users to contact the service if something goes wrong or something needs changing.
-This is vital for a good user experience.